 I no longer rake my leaves.
 I leave them as natural compost for the lawn, as a winter shelter for various critters like bumblebees, plus it keeps them out of the landfill.
 How cool is that?
 To feel smugly superior for having an ecological excuse for indulging my laziness! :^)

-lrpete Premium Member 28 days ago
+lrpete Premium Member about 2 months ago

 Good grief, it’s a cartoon.